imbal/safeyaml/safeyaml.md

 Barewords are allowed as the keys for objects, that match a identifier like pattern

 - Leading Character (non digit)

+In repair, keys still have to match identifiers, but values can have a string until end of line (assuming no special characters)

 - Then Alphanumeric, `_` and `.`